Ash Gray: 2016 – UP Album & Losing New Sleep Single

 Cowell stated his intention to give Gray a record deal after Britain's Got Talent.
 Gray released "The One", renamed "Lighters", on 30 June 2013 via Sony Music.

 It was produced by Graham Stack.

 The single debuted at number 6 in the UK Singles Chart.

 Gray's second single, "Lie There", was released on 3 November 2013.
 The video was released on 21 October.

 A third single "Change the Game" was released on 21 March 2014.
 Gray's fourth single, "Holiday in Brazil", was released ahead of the 2014 FIFA World Cup in Brazil.
 It was written by Gray and Paul Baker, with 25 p from every download going to the Make-A-Wish Foundation UK.
 The video was filmed in London, featuring several of Gray's brothers, two of his cousins and several of his school friends.

 In 2016, Gray released his EP titled "Up" which featured five tracks - "Up", "Best Night", "Counting Scars", "Dream Big" and "Friend Zone".

 The First Single came from the UP Album was Called Up in July 2016.

 Then The Second Single Called Counting Scars came out in August 2016, a Month later after Up the Single Up Came out.

 In 2018, The Single "Losing No Sleep" was released in 2018.
 The music video was subsequently posted on 3 February 2018 to the "GabzOfficialVEVO" YouTube channel.
 The song and music video is about a couple going through a hard time and how they are struggling to resolve their relationship.

 2019: present: Singles

 On 12 April 2019, Gray released the single 'When I Look At You' and the accompanying music video was posted on 3 May 2019.

 In 2020, Gray released his EP "Self Destruct".
 It featured five tracks - "Crash", "Peak (Interlude)", "Self Destruct", "No Consequences" and "Break up Song".

 On 11 June 2021, Gray independently produced and released a remake of his 2013 single "Lighters".
 This reflected his sexuality as the lyric previously used the term "girlfriend" when referring to a partner he lost and now said "boyfriend".

-Other Media
+Other media

-Since 2018 to June 2019, Gray has appeared in BBC talent series All Together Now, as one of the hundred judges.
+From 2018 to 2019, Gray appeared in the BBC talent series All Together Now, as one of the hundred judges.